BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-12-golab-florence.md

 ## Gophers Gone Domain-Driven: A Tale of Go and DDD

 Domain-Driven Design (DDD) often intimidates developers, but this talk simplified the fundamentals for Go practitioners.

 By exploring domain modeling, bounded contexts, and ubiquitous language, we gained insights into creating a codebase that aligns with business logic.

 Davide Imola also discussed using hexagonal architecture to make Go applications scalable and maintainable, providing a practical roadmap for implementing DDD concepts.
+He provides a simple example of a structured [Go project](https://github.com/davideimola/ddd-onion-go) using the DDD and Onion Architecture concepts.

 ---

 ## To CGo or Not: Cross Compiling a SQLite Driver

 The challenge of cross-compiling without relying on CGo was explored in this technical deep dive.

 Jan Mercl introduced a [CGo-free driver](https://modernc.org/sqlite), explaining how transpilers and C runtime emulation make it feasible.

 This was particularly eye-opening for those of us working on projects that need efficient and lightweight database solutions.